 Sport and play help kids stay physically and mentally healthy, develop social and emotional skills, and succeed in school, work, and life.
 But while all kids want to play, the opportunity to participate is largely dictated by zip code, household income, and primary language spoken at home.
-One Roof Foundation and the Seattle Kraken will leverage our resources to break down barriers to all forms of hockey so that all kids can play.
-We will work in and with historically underserved and BIPOC communities to bring ball hockey to schools, nonprofits, and community centers.
-We will also ensure broad and equitable access to ice time and programming at Kraken Community Iceplex.
+One Roof Foundation and the Seattle Kraken leverage our resources to break down barriers to all forms of hockey so that all kids can play.
+We work in and with historically underserved and BIPOC communities to bring ball hockey to schools, nonprofits, and community centers.
+We also ensure broad and equitable access to ice time and programming at Kraken Community Iceplex.

 With your support, we can provide pathway programming for Learn to Skate and Learn to Play programs, Recreational Hockey, Adaptive and Inclusive Hockey organizations, Field Trips, Public Skates, and more.
 More information about financial assistance and hockey access can be found here.

 Forging a holistic and long-term partnership with YouthCare to help end youth homelessness in our region.

 No one grows up wanting to be homeless.
 In Washington alone over 40,000 public school students were homeless or facing housing insecurity last year.

 Founded in 1974, YouthCare was one of the first shelters to serve runaway and homeless youth on the West Coast.
 YouthCare now provides shelter, housing, education, and employment training to over 1,500 deserving young people a year so that they have the hope, skills, and self-confidence needed to thrive.